IAIK/cache_template_attacks/README.md

 Subsequently, you can monitor addresses from the profile to derive information about secret keys.

 In the exploitation phase the spy tool has to trigger encryptions itself with an unknown key and can then trivially determine the upper 4 bits of each key byte after about 64 encryptions.

+Of course, we know that OpenSSL does not use a T-Table-based AES implementation anymore.
+But you can use this tool to profile any (possibly closed-source) binary to find whether it contains a crypto algorithm which leaks key dependent information through the cache.
+Just trigger the algorithm execution with fixed keys

 ## Fully automated attack
 In this example we will run a script which will automatically execute the profiling phase as described before and then switch to the multi_spy exploitation tool as soon as a result is available.